-If your cat is anything like the norm, trimming their claws is not necessarily an easy thing to accomplish or consent to having done.
+If your cat is anything like the norm, trimming their nails is not necessarily an easy thing to accomplish or consent to having done.
 Hiding at the first sight of the nail trimmers, scratching to get away from your “evil clutches” or meowing at the top of their lungs is pretty common for all of us, although every cat is different.
 Over time, we’ve gathered some of the top tips for making this chore as peaceful as possible for all parties involved.

 Preparation & Some Common Vocabulary:

 Having the right tools is key!
 We like to use these cat trimming clippers since having the rounded blade will apply even pressure over the entire top part of the nail, and be more comfortable for your cat.
 Be sure your clippers are sharp as dulled blades can cause uneven trimming or pain.

 Special Treats.
 If there is any time in your cats life for positive reinforcement to minimize a possibly traumatic experience, it is now.
 Have treats nearby to ensure your cat can be praised for their good behavior!

 A Towel.
 Many people like to use a towel to wrap around their cat which can help make the cat feel safer and calmer.

 The “Velvet Touch”.
 This is a term we came across often when first researching nail trimming.
 It is an exercise that you can do anytime your cat is in snuggling range.
 Take your cats paw in your hand and gently stroke both the top and bottom, eventually getting to the point where you can lightly press the underside of the paw to extend the claws.
 This will get your cat used to you touching their paws and ideally make later trimming sessions not such an intrusive procedure.